-There are several different ways that one can permute spatial-temporal genetic data and choosing the right way to permute can be important to make the correct inference (Adams & Collyer, 2015).
+XXThere are several different ways that one can permute spatial-temporal genetic data and choosing the right way to permute can be important to make the correct inference (Adams & Collyer, 2015).
 For example, one can permute a locus with another in the same way in both temporal datasets, or one can permute loci independently in each dataset.
 An alternative way to permute genetic data is to permute sampling sites instead of loci.
 As it is not known which type of permutation would produce the best performance with genetic data we tested the performance of each of these three permutation approaches in identifying identify statistically significant temporal changes in genetic diversity.
 We summarized the statistical performance of each permutation approach, and used the best approach to answer all other questions.
 We used 999 permutations in all analyses, unless otherwise specified.

 Genetic distance